Relintai/pandemonium_engine_docs/engine_development/compiling/optimizing_for_size.md

 - **Difficulty:** Easy
 - **Performed in official builds:** Yes, but only for HTML5

-Godot 3.1 onwards allows compiling using size optimizations (instead of speed).
+Pandemonium 3.1 onwards allows compiling using size optimizations (instead of speed).
 To enable this, set the `optimize` flag to `size`:

 ```